Five Ten Footwear: Adidas Acquisition and Corporate Transition (2011–2020)

 In November 2011 Adidas acquired Five Ten for US$25 million to bolster its outdoor division.
 The acquisition brought Five Ten's Stealth Rubber technology under Adidas's umbrella, and expanded its global distribution.

 Founder Charles Cole remained involved for a time post-acquisition, particularly in R&D. Adidas continued supporting climbing and MTB athletes, eventually rebranding the company as Adidas Five Ten.
 New high-performance models were introduced, including the Aleon (designed with Fred Nicole) and modernized versions of classic shoes like the NIAD (a successor to the Anasazi).

-In 2017 Adidas closed Five Ten's Redlands, California HQ and relocated operations to Germany.
+In 2017 Adidas closed Five Ten's Redlands, California HQ and relocated remaining operations to Germany.
 Some former employees went on to found Unparallel Sports, a climbing shoe brand based in California, aiming to preserve the original craftsmanship.

 Charles Cole died in 2018 at age 63.

 By April 2020 Five Ten had been fully integrated as a sub-brand within Adidas's Adidas Terrex line.